arcsin3x/CrackMe/README.md

 Hello everyone, I want to play a game.

-Do you see the follow picture?
+Do you see the follow image?

 In fact, this is not a picture of a general.